Sotheby's International Realty

 Eldorado

 An easy 15-mile drive north of downtown Santa Fe, the rolling hills of Eldorado invite you to discover one of the area’s oldest solar-focused communities.
-Blending natural beauty with modern comfort, Eldorado offers spacious homes with acreage, and the wide-open views and peaceful piñon- and juniper-dotted landscape create a sense of freedom.
-The community enjoys exceptional amenities—from greenbelt trails to local shopping, a top-rated school, and buried utilities, ensuring that starlit skies are always on display.
+Blending natural beauty with modern comfort, Eldorado offers spacious homes with acreage, and the wide-open views and peaceful piñon-and-juniper-dotted landscape create a sense of freedom.
+The community enjoys exceptional amenities—from greenbelt trails, to local shopping, to a top-rated school.
+Its buried utilities, ensuring that starlit skies are always on display.
 Eldorado offers a lifestyle that feels both close to Santa Fe yet wonderfully apart.

 Rancho Viejo